zenstackhq/zenstack-docs/docs/guides/understanding-access-policy.md

 ## Accessing user data

-When using `withPresets` or `withPolicy` to wrap a Prisma client for authorization, you pass in a context object containing the data about the current user (verified by authentication).
+When using `enhance` to wrap a Prisma client for authorization, you pass in a context object containing the data about the current user (verified by authentication).
 This user data can be accessed with the special `auth()` function in access policy rules.
 Note that `auth()` function's return value is typed as the `User` model in your schema, so only fields defined in the `User` model are accessible.

 You can access its field to implement RBAC like: